rinpharma/r-pharma/content/publication/rinpharma_19/index.md

 # proceeding type.
 # Legend: 0 = Uncategorized; 1 = Talk, 2 = Keynote, 3 = Workshop
 # To add more update publications_types.toml and en.yaml
-proceeding_types: ['1']
+publication_types: ['1']
+publication_type_description: Talk

 # proceeding name and optional abbreviated proceeding name.
-proceeding: Presented at 2018 Conference
+publication: Presented at 2018 Conference
-proceeding_short: Presented at 2018 Conference
+publication_short: Presented at 2018 Conference

-abstract:
+abstract: The dramatic increase of R in the computational, analytics, and data science areas has led to some innovative techniques in recent years for interactive analytics.
+This rate of change presents challenges for IT organizations to keep up and to maintain their software stacks for scientists for regulated and non-regulated environments.
+Techniques and Best Practices for managing updates and use cases will be presented from an R-Admin's perspective using a combination of opensource and professional tools.

 tags:
-- Merck
+- Rstudio
 featured: false

 links: